 Communities are always the first responders and hence the initiatives pertaining to community participation including promotion of local ownership, addressing local needs, and promoting volunteerism, will be captured.
 Community based disaster management is the key at local ward level to prepare the disaster management plan.
-The Ward level DM plan will be prepared, by incorporating the information, needs and local vulnerability assessment, keeping in view the community participation (including the ward representatives, local community-based organizations and volunteers etc) at the ward level.
+The Ward level DM plan will be prepared, by incorporating the information, needs and local vulnerability assessment, keeping in view the community participation (including the ward representatives, local community-based organizations and volunteers etc.) at the ward level.

-9.2 Gender Mainstreaming in Ward Disaster Management Planning differing roles, different responsibilities given to them in life; and in their capacities, needs and vulnerabilities.
-It has been proved that persistent poverty and economic insecurity and unequal division of domestic labour, reproductive differences, unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.
+9.2 Gender Mainstreaming in Ward Disaster Management Planning

+Natural disasters have differential effects on men and women based on their vulnerabilities and capacities to deal with them.
+Disasters affect men and women differently, because of their differing roles, different responsibilities given to them in life; and in their capacities, needs and vulnerabilities.
+It has been proved that persistent poverty and economic insecurity and unequal division of domestic labor, reproductive differences, and unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.